With a low budget, can you still achieve positive results?

 This versatile grinder is also user-friendly, and you can easily dial in your desired grind size from its 40 grind settings.
 However, I do not recommend it as is for fine espresso grinds.
-Still, its precision shines with medium to coarse grinds, and the roomy 300g bean capacity is pretty generous.
+Its precision shines with medium to coarse grinds, and the roomy 300g bean capacity is pretty generous.

 Overall, the Encore offers great value for money with its affordable price tag and reliable performance.
 Whether you’re a beginner or an experienced home barista, this grinder will help you enjoy delicious coffee without breaking the bank.